EndPointCorp/end-point-blog/2025/10/creating-agentic-ai-apps.md

 Other frameworks worth exploring include OpenAI’s Agents SDK (built and evolved upon Swarm) for multi-agent workflows, and MetaGPT, which simulates role-based teams of agents.

-## Writing Agentic Applications
+### Writing Agentic Applications

 To build an agentic application, the first step is choosing the right framework for your needs, for instance, CrewAI if you want simplicity and lightweight orchestration, or AutoGen if you need extensibility and layered APIs.

-Once you’ve selected a framework, you’ll need to
+Once you’ve selected a framework, you’ll need to:

 - Define agent roles, e.g., researcher, writer, reviewer.
 Each agent is an actor to complete one or more tasks.
 - Equip agents with tools, like search APIs, code interpreters, or custom functions.
 As you can see, theoretically there is no limit on what you can do with agents.